 "Today is your opportunity to build the tomorrow you want.”
 Ken Poirot

-So, you've finished high school and decided to start University - that's exciting!
+So, you're about to finish high school and have decided to go to University - that's exciting!

 You have lots of new adventures ahead and this year will be full of learning - about life, yourself and the world of work!

 But can I ask you to stop for a just a moment.

 Remember when you signed up for your University course - perhaps right after you finished high school - and selected your subjects?

 Are you still as excited about that course now?

 Do you even remember what subjects you selected?

 If you hesitate at those questions, it's a good time to revisit your plans.
 It doesn't mean you shouldn't go to University, it just suggests that maybe some more thought about the BEST path for you would give you more certainty.

 Many high schools encourage their Year 13 students to go to University, seeing it as a 'personal growth' year and being risk-free, since the fees-free scheme is in place.